 Part VI discusses "agency placement" and related activities.
-It reflects recent market and statutory/regulatory/administrative developments respecting private placement services (including under the new "JOBS Act", and with respect to disclosure obligations and diligence responsibilities), and discusses the nature and type of these services provided by financial holding companies, bank holding companies and banks.
+It reflects recent market and statutory/regulatory/administrative developments respecting private placement services (including under the "JOBS Act", and with respect to disclosure obligations and diligence responsibilities), and discusses the nature and type of these services provided by financial holding companies, bank holding companies and banks.

 Part VII addresses merchant banking/private equity developments and empowerments in a number of different contexts.
-It discusses the Federal Reserve Board's Gramm-Leach-Bliley Merchant Banking Rules, and includes a detailed and contextual analysis of other private equity empowerments available to financial holding companies, bank holding companies and banks under the Bank Holding Company Act and other federal banking laws.
+It discusses the Federal Reserve Board's Gramm-Leach-Bliley Merchant Banking Rules, and includes a detailed and contextual analysis of other private equity, venture capital and investment empowerments available to financial holding companies, bank holding companies and banks (U.S. and foreign) under the Bank Holding Company Act and other federal banking laws.